As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Or, when an employee asks for time off, try to agree to their request whenever possible.

 Moreover, you should always implement a clear system for employees asking for preferred schedules and time off.
-This way, you’ll make the request approvals/denials transparent, making it clear there is no favoritism.
+This way, you’ll make the request approvals/denials transparent, making it clear there’s no favoritism.

 If you and your team are using Clockify to track work hours and plan tasks in advance, you can set a time off policy and approve your team’s time off requests on the spot.

-Using Clockify as a time off and vacation tracker also gives you accurate insight into everyone’s availability and upcoming leaves so that you can schedule their work time accordingly.
+Using Clockify as a time-off and vacation tracker also provides you with accurate insights into everyone’s availability and upcoming leaves, allowing you to schedule their work time accordingly.

 #9: Schedule at least one top-notch employee per shift